Welcome to the

 Conclusion

-Our citizen scientists attend international meetings and conferences to present their research.
-By joining PACS e-Lab, we will facilitate your registration and participation in international conferences, allowing you to showcase the research activities you have accomplished while working with us.
+4. Our citizen scientists regularly attend international meetings and conferences to present their research.
+PACS e-Lab facilitates their registration and participation, allowing them to showcase the research accomplishments achieved through their collaboration with us.

-The English language is our main mode of communication; however, we have worked with many individuals who have reproduced our materials in French, Arabic, or other local languages that are spoken in Africa and they would like to connect with you.
+5. While English is our primary mode of communication, we have collaborated with individuals who have reproduced our materials in French, Arabic, and other local languages spoken in Africa.
+If you are interested in translating or using these materials, we would be happy to connect with you.

-We offer live training sessions, but in cases where the internet connection is poor or costly, or you do not prefer live training, we will recommend our recorded tutorials to you.
+6. We offer live training sessions; however, in cases where internet connectivity is poor or expensive, or if live sessions are not preferred, we recommend our recorded tutorials.
+Learning from these tutorials is a flexible and cost-effective option.

-All our projects are computer-based and Windows OS is preferred.
+8. All our projects are computer-based, and while we support various systems, Windows OS is preferred for an optimal experience.

 OUR ACCOMPLISHMENTS